What Does an Alcohol Allergy Look Like?

 What is an Alcohol Allergy?

+An alcohol allergy causes a person to have a severe reaction when they consume alcohol.
 The allergy can be so severe that it results in anaphylactic shock.
 This is potentially fatal.

 In most cases, what appears to be an allergy is intolerance.
 Alcohol intolerance causes discomfort but isn’t as serious as a true allergy.

 True alcohol allergies are rare.
 It is possible to be allergic to a component in certain types of alcohol, such as:

 Alcohol Allergy Symptoms

 - Swelling of the face and neck